amrojjeh/BookClubBot/README.md

 # BookClubBot

 ## Description
-The primary task of this bot is to allow voting for the book to read much easier.
-It uses a ranked system voting, where each person can nominate book and then vote their most preferred book, followed by their second, third, and so on.
+The bot has two purposes.
+Make book searching easier, and support a ranked voting system for book selection.
+As both purposes are fulfilled, future updates will primarily consist of refining the bot.
+Searching uses Google Books, and the ranked voting system works by allowing readers to vote for their most preferred book, followed by their second, third, and so on.

-As a side feature, this book also allows you to search for books using `b!search`.
-Behind the scenes, this uses Google Books.
+I hope this simple bot can improve your book club experience!
+For feedback, questions, or comments, email me at: amrojjeh@outlook.com.

 ## How to
-Currently, the prefix is set to `b!`.
-As of now that can't be changed, but expect an update soon.
+The prefix is set to `b!`.
+The prefix cannot be changed.

-Here are some essential commands: \
+Here are some essential commands:

-Commands that don't require anything: \
 `search [query]`: Just like using google books.
-Enter the query, and receive the description of the first book that's returned by Google. \
+Enter the query, and receive the description of the first book that's returned by Google.\
-`list`: List all the nominated books during a voting session. \

-Commands that require the "trusted" role: \
-`start`: Starts a voting session.
-Allows you to nominate books and vote. \
+`b!start`: Starts a voting session.
+Allows you to nominate books and vote.\
+`b!list`: List all the nominated books during a voting session.\
-`end`: Ends the voting session.
-Also declares the winner. \
+`b!end`: Ends the voting session.
+Also declares the winner.\
-`(v)ote [id1] [id2] [id3]...`: Vote for the selected books. the `id` can be retrieved from `list` \
+`b!vote [id1] [id2] [id3]...`: Vote for the selected books.
+Each `id` can be retrieved from `b!list`.\
-`(nom)inate`: Nominate a book during a voing session.
-This allows users to vote on it. \
+`b!nominate`: Nominate a book during a voing session.
+This allows users to vote on it.

 ## Screenshots
 ![test](Screenshots/Searching.jpg)